“Blood Clots and Black Holes”

 “Not yet,” Loris-Beckett added, then started forward again at a more determined pace.

-Jules stood gaping after her.
-He’d heard the Grand Archivist was an iconoclast, but her counseling him within minutes of their first meeting to shut Master-General Wade out of a criminal investigation was beyond anything he could have imagined.
+Jules stood staring after her.
+He’d heard the Grand Archivist was an iconoclast, but her counseling him within minutes of their first meeting to shut Master-General Wade out of a criminal investigation was a thing he never would have anticipated.

-It took him a few seconds to work up the nerve to ask her, “Why?”
+It took him a few seconds to work up the nerve to ask her, “Why not?”

-She didn’t answer; mounted a ladder positioned ahead and whispered a spell to a gate that closed off an upper shelf.
+She didn’t answer; mounted a ladder positioned ahead, whispered a spell to a gate that closed off an upper shelf.
 The gate’s intricate wrought-iron lock eased apart, sinuously, and it swung open with a metallic groan.

-In place of this advanced glamor sat a huge, fraying leather codex with the ankh embossed on its spine.
+In place of this advanced glamor sat a massive, fraying leather codex with the ankh embossed on its spine.

-“Don’t bother telling anyone this was here,” Loris-Beckett advised as she descended the ladder.
+“Don’t bother telling anyone this was here,” Loris-Beckett advised, as she descended the ladder with the huge book in tow.
 “It won’t be the next time someone enters this place.”

 “Who else knows about it?”